apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**In EV Transition, German Carmakers Lag Behind Tesla and China**
+**Kylie Jenner and Timothée Chalamet Make First Public Appearance at Beyoncé Concert**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiaGh0dHBzOi8vd3d3Lndzai5jb20vYnVzaW5lc3MvYXV0b3MvaW4tZXYtdHJhbnNpdGlvbi1nZXJtYW4tY2FybWFrZXJzLWxhZy1iZWhpbmQtdGVzbGEtYW5kLWNoaW5hLTVmNjBhOTlm0gEA?oc=5).
+You can read more about it [here](https://www.youtube.com/watch?v=QBy9QdPuUrQ).

 ## Requirements
 - Python 3.8